jose99segura/jose99segura/README.md

 ### 📫 How to reach me

-- You can find me on LinkedIn: [[Your LinkedIn Profile](https://www.linkedin.com/in/your-profile/)](https://www.linkedin.com/in/jose99segura/)
+- You can find me on LinkedIn: https://www.linkedin.com/in/jose99segura/
 - Send me an email at: jose99segura@gmail.com

 Thanks for visiting my profile!